IBM/cache-IoT-data-for-Carbon-UI/README.md

 Each command generates an on-screen set of prompts that allow you to customize a set of JavaScript classes to create the framework for your API.

 ## Getting Started
-To start using the server, if you want to use a local version of Cloudant, download the cloudant-developer container available on the Loopback website at this [link][https://loopback.io/doc/en/lb4/Deploying-to-IBM-Cloud.html].
+To start using the server, if you want to use a local version of Cloudant, download the cloudant-developer container available on the Loopback website at https://loopback.io/doc/en/lb4/Deploying-to-IBM-Cloud.html.
 From the Loopback docs, to run a Cloudant database locally at localhost:8080, run the following command:
 ```
 docker run \
       --volume cloudant:/srv \